 In this current digital era, I'm sure you must have heard about the two words: PROGRAMMING and CODING.
 It is a common notion that coders and programmers are the same things.
 Every field of work has its vocabulary These are specifically true for the professional vocabulary of the software development industry which continues to grow and evolve.

-Firstly, lets define coding and programming.
+lets define coding and programming.

-What is coding?
+What is

 Coding is the act of translating codes from human language to machine-based language.
 It can also be called a subset of programming since it is the foundation of programming.
 To become a coder, you need to be able to write code in different programming languages such as Python, Java, C, and so on.
 With this knowledge, you will be able to provide instructions and information to the computer to make it execute the programs you or your team creates.

-What is programming?
+is programming?

-Programming is the process of developing an executable software program that is implemented without any errors.
-It is the programmers job to analyze a problem in the code and provide solutions.
+without any errors.
+It is the programmers job to analyze a problem in the code

 A programmer creates complex programs, reads, and executes them by the machine providing a complete set of instructions for computers to perform.
 It takes years to become a professional programmer.
 If you can build a program and ensure that it doesn't have errors, you can consider yourself that you have leveled up in your career as a successful programmer.